-The annual Digital Humanities at Oxford (DHOxSS) summer school runs this year from 3rd-7th July at various central Oxford venues, including St. Anne’s College, the Oxford e-Research Centre and IT Services.
-It offers training to anyone with an interests in the Digital Humanities, including academics at all career stages, students, project managers, and people who work in IT, libraries and cultural heritage.
+The annual Digital Humanities at Oxford Summer School offers training to anyone with an interest in the Digital Humanities, including academics at all career stages, students, project managers, and people who work in IT, libraries, and cultural heritage.
 Delegates follow one of our parallel strands throughout the week, supplementing their training with expert guest lectures.